ava-labs/avalanchego/README.md

 # Firewood: non-archival blockchain key-value store with hyper-fast recent state retrieval.

+> :warning: firewood is alpha-level software and is not ready for production
+> use.
+Do not use firewood to store production data.
+See the
+> [license](./LICENSE.md) for more information regarding firewood usage.

 Firewood is an embedded key-value store, optimized to store blockchain state.
 It prioritizes access to latest state, by providing extremely fast reads, but also provides a limited view into past state.
 It does not copy-on-write the